FelipeCRamos/Wishlist-Scrape/README.md

 + `re`

 ## Execution
-To execute, just open the project folder on your favorite terminal and type:
+First, you'll prepare the ambient with `make`.
+Then, to execute, just open the project folder on your favorite terminal and type:
 ```bash
 python3 pcalc [file-with-links] [kabum/mercadolivre]
 # file-with-links = A simple txt file containing one link per line.